SebastienDuruz/P044_SmartThesaurus/README.md

 # Indexator

 A simple file indexer built with C# Winforms as a school project.
-This software is *French* only.
+This software as been developed in *French*.